CreepyDelights/CreepyDelights.github.io/README.md

 ### Contact

-If you want to contact with me you can reach me at [Twitter](https://www.twitter.com/codewithsadee).
+If you want to contact with me you can reach me at [Telegram](https://t.me/TheHamkerGuy).

 ### License

-This project is **free to use** and does not contains any license.
+This project is licensed under the [MIT LICNSE](https://github.com/CreepyDelights/CreepyDelights.github.io/blob/beb7b5b8bed88c289f0e404c84a429f8ef74a357/LICENSE).
+See the LICENSE file for more.